Unreliable Memoirs: Always Unreliable, Clive James, Picador, 1980.

 A group of characters work together at a radio station in the summer of 1975.
 Harry Boyd, Dido, Eddy, Eleanor, Gwen, Ralph.

 These are the main five characters, but others appear occasionally, each crisply drawn and given life.
 The book chronicles story of their lives together working at the station over a year.
-The reader experiences their shifting freindships and loyalties.
+The reader experiences their shifting friendships and loyalties.
 Each major character is given time as the viewpoint character.
 Their personalities and motives are explored, their feelings toward the world around them and of the other characters is revealed.
 But little is certain.
 Feelings grow between some characters and then fade, or emotion lurks beneath the surface then grows as the year or years pass.
 The interplay between these characters shifts and remains complex.
-Even amoung freinds an opinion, a judgement, may differ on a third character.
+Even among friends an opinion, a judgement, may differ on a third character.
 This richness and variability are the novels strengths.
-The characers seem real, nothing between them is pat or too easy.
+The characters seem real, nothing between them is pat or too easy.

-The main charactgers are arguably Gwen and Harry.
+The main characters are arguably Gwen and Harry.
 Gwen is a rookie in the radio business who drove to Yellowknife alone.
 Harry is a former radio star who bombed in a try at television and took the radio job as a sort mutual favor slash exile.
 But arguments could be made that Dido and Eleanor, and in the final part of the book Ralph are equal characters.
 Yet the view point we see more often is either Harry or Gwen.

 A group of characters work together at a radio station in the summer of 1975.
 Harry Boyd, Dido, Eddy, Eleanor, Gwen, Ralph.

 These are the main five characters, but others appear occasionally, each crisply drawn and given life.
 The book chronicles story of their lives together working at the station over a year.
-The reader experiences their shifting freindships and loyalties.
+The reader experiences their shifting friendships and loyalties.
 Each major character is given time as the viewpoint character.
 Their personalities and motives are explored, their feelings toward the world around them and of the other characters is revealed.
 But little is certain.
 Feelings grow between some characters and then fade, or emotion lurks beneath the surface then grows as the year or years pass.
 The interplay between these characters shifts and remains complex.
-Even amoung freinds an opinion, a judgement, may differ on a third character.
+Even among friends an opinion, a judgement, may differ on a third character.
 This richness and variability are the novels strengths.
-The characers seem real, nothing between them is pat or too easy.
+The characters seem real, nothing between them is pat or too easy.

-The main charactgers are arguably Gwen and Harry.
+The main characters are arguably Gwen and Harry.
 Gwen is a rookie in the radio business who drove to Yellowknife alone.
 Harry is a former radio star who bombed in a try at television and took the radio job as a sort mutual favor slash exile.
 But arguments could be made that Dido and Eleanor, and in the final part of the book Ralph are equal characters.
 Yet the view point we see more often is either Harry or Gwen.

 Sunday, January 30, 2011